 Here at Proverb, we understand that just how every human is different, so is every armpit – which is why we have created our core range of deodorants that feature baking soda as one of the deodorising components.
 In addition to, a teen-friendly range which won’t have it in, nor will the sensitive un-fragranced for the super sensitive.

-Say you have made the baking soda homemade natural deodorant – and it doesn’t work or perhaps you’ve decided it’s too complicated to make, what do you do?
+Say you have made your homemade deodorant with baking soda and it’s not as effective as you hope or it’s too complicated to make, what do you do?

-We have saved you all of the time of stressing to find ingredients and releasing your inner chemist – as Proverb Natural Refillable Deodorant goes beyond what a homemade natural deodorant could offer you.
+We have saved you all of the time of stressing to find ingredients and releasing your inner chemist – Proverb Natural Refillable Deodorant goes beyond what a DIY natural deodorant could offer you.